For the cookie crust:

 - 2 (two) 14-oz cans (400g each) of sweetened condensed milk

 - 3 teaspoons triple sec or orange liquor

 - Zest of 2 limes + some more for decorating

 - 5 egg yolks, room temperature

 - Whipped cream and lime slices or wedges, for serving (optional, see Notes below)

 - Have ready a 9-inch pie plate (24cm) with removable bottom.
 I use a metal tart pan with 1-inch sides because it's a short pie, so if you use the traditional glass pie plate or ceramic pie dish, the crust won't reach the top of the pan edges unless you use a smaller-sized pan.

 - Preheat oven to 350º F /180ºC.

-- In a bowl mix ground cookies with melted butter until it has the texture of wet sand.
+- Mix ground cookies or pretzels in a medium bowl with the melted butter until it has the texture of wet sand.
 If it’s too dry add an extra teaspoon of melted butter or two.
 It should be on the wetter side to firm up.

-- Put this cookie mixture in the pan and press onto the bottom and sides of the pan, making sure you don’t miss the angles where the bottom and sides meet.
+- Dump this crumb mixture in the pan and press onto the sides of the pan and bottom, making sure you don’t miss the angles where the bottom and sides meet.